 2. Implement an employee recognition program

 All employees want to be recognized for the value they bring to the team and company.
-But for reasons mentioned above, it’s easy for your virtual staff to feel left out and underappreciated.
-If you don’t have a recognition program in place already, start here.

 3. Offer growth opportunities to employees

 - What your employees would like to get better at this month.
-This helps you gain a better understanding of where they’d like to up their game.
+This helps you gain a better understanding of where they’d like them to up their game.

 - What they’re doing better at this month compared to last month.
 This helps your employees see how they’ve been developing, especially in areas they may not have been aware of.

 - What their best moments were in the last month.
 This helps you understand what motivates your team members.

 - What their worst moments were in the last month.
 This helps you identify tasks that are draining their energy and motivation.